Top tips for choosing a school

 If you don't get the school choice you wanted, you can appeal for one or more of your preferences and information about how to go about this will be in your offer letter.

 *for a place at a special school you will need an EHC plan for your child.
-See our information about EHC plans.
+See our information about choosing and naming a school in an EHC plan.